raju0x/raju0x.github.io/_posts/2016-07-06-http-basics-part1.md

 Bluetooth is a wireless technology standard for exchanging data over short distances

-### USB:
+### USB :

-short for Universal Serial Bus, is an industry standard developed in the mid-1990s that defines the cables, connectors and communications protocols used in a bus for connection, communication, and power supply between computers and electronic devices.
+short for Universal Serial Bus, is an industry standard developed in the mid-1990s that defines the cables,connectors and communications protocols used in a bus for connection,communication,and power supply between computers and electronic devices.

-## 2-Data link layer:
+## 2-Data link layer :

-(also known as the link layer) - responsible for transmitting data across a link.
+Also known as the link layer is responsible for transmitting data across a link.

 Ethernet: Ethernet is a widely used local-area network (LAN)protocol,Ethernet is a fast and reliable network solution that is still widely used today.
 Token ring: a protocol developed by IBM; the name can also be used to describe the token passing ring logical topology that it popularized.

-## 3-Network layer:
+## 3-Network layer :

-responsible for routing information through the network and allowing systems to communicate.the protocols that work in this is layer are:
+Responsible for routing information through the network and allowing systems to communicate.The protocols that work in this is layer are:

-Routed Protocols:
+### Routed Protocols :

-	Routed protocols used to carry user data between hosts.
+Routed protocols used to carry user data between hosts.Below some routed protocols listed.

+### AppleTalk :

-AppleTalk: AppleTalk is a proprietary networking protocol used with Apple Macintosh         computers and networking devices to communicate with each other.
+AppleTalk is a proprietary networking protocol used with Apple Macintosh computers and networking devices to communicate with each other.

+### IP :

-IP: Short for Internet Protocol address, an IP or IP address is a number used to indicate the location of a computer or other device on a network using TCP/IP.
+Short for Internet Protocol address,an IP or IP address is a number used to indicate the location of a computer or other device on a network using TCP/IP.

+### IPv4 :

-IPv4: Short for Internet Protocol version 4, IPv4 is a network protocol defined in RFC791 that is the primary Internet and Ethernet network transmission.
+Short for Internet Protocol version 4,IPv4 is a network protocol defined in RFC791 that is the primary Internet and Ethernet network transmission.

+### IPv6 :

-IPv6: Sometimes referred to as IP next generation, IPv6 is short for Internet Protocol version 6 and is a network protocol for Internet and Ethernet network transmission IPv6 includes improvements over IPv4 such as a wider range of Internet addresses, improved routing and autoconfiguration, embedded  encryption, and more.
+Sometimes referred to as IP next generation,IPv6 is short for Internet Protocol version 6 and is a network protocol for Internet and Ethernet network transmission IPv6 includes improvements over IPv4 such as a wider range of Internet addresses,improved routing and autoconfiguration,embedded encryption,and more.

+### IPsec :

-IPsec: Short for IP Security, IPsec is a set of protocols developed by the Internet Engineering Task Force to support the secure exchange of packets at the IP layer.
+Short for IP Security,IPsec is a set of protocols developed by the Internet Engineering Task Force to support the secure exchange of packets at the IP layer.

+### ICMP :

-ICMP: Short for Internet Control Message Protocol, ICMP is an extension to the Internet Protocol defined by RFC 792 and an error reporting protocol for TCP/IPmessages.
-Most users are familiar with ICMP from using the Ping command.
+Short for Internet Control Message Protocol,ICMP is an extension to the Internet Protocol defined by RFC 792 and an error reporting protocol for TCP/IPmessages.Most users are familiar with ICMP from using the Ping command.

+### ARP :

-ARP: Short for Address Resolution Protocol, ARP is a used with the IP for mapping a 32-bit Internet Protocol address to a MAC address that is recognized in the local network.
+Short for Address Resolution Protocol,ARP is a used with the IP for mapping a 32-bit Internet Protocol address to a MAC address that is recognized in the local network.

-Routing Protocols:
+### Routing Protocols :

 Routing protocols performs path determination (routing).

+### Some routing protocols are :

+### RIP :

-RIP: The Routing Information Protocol (RIP) defines a way for routers, which connect networks using the Internet Protocol (IP), to share information about how to route traffic among networks.
+The Routing Information Protocol (RIP) defines a way for routers,which connect networks using the Internet Protocol (IP),to share information about how to route traffic among networks.

+### OSPF :

-OSPF: Routers connect networks using the Internet Protocol (IP), and OSPF (Open Shortest Path First) is a router protocol used to find the best path for packets as they pass through a set of connected networks.
+Routers connect networks using the Internet Protocol (IP),and OSPF(Open Shortest Path First)is a router protocol used to find the best path for packets as they pass through a set of connected networks.

+### EIGRP :

-EIGRP: EIGRP (Enhanced Interior Gateway Routing Protocol) is a network protocol that letsrouters exchange information more efficiently than with earlier network protocols.
+EIGRP (Enhanced Interior Gateway Routing Protocol) is a network protocol that letsrouters exchange information more efficiently than with earlier network protocols.

 ## 4-Transport layer:

-responsible for transferring information between endpoints on the network and deals with errors such as lost or duplicate packets.
+Responsible for transferring information between endpoints on the network and deals with errors such as lost or duplicate packets.Find below layer 4 protocols.

+### TCP/IP :

-TCP/IP: Short for Transmission Control Protocol/Internet Protocol, TCP/IP is a set of rules (protocols) governing communications among all computers on the Internet.
-More specifically, TCP/IP dictates how information should be packaged (turned into bundles of information called packets), sent, and received, as well as how to get to its destination.
+Short for Transmission Control Protocol/Internet Protocol,TCP/IP is a set of rules (protocols) governing communications among all computers on the Internet.
+More specifically,TCP/IP dictates how information should be packaged (turned into bundles of information called packets),sent,and received,as well as how to get to its destination.

+### UDP :
-UDP: Short for User Datagram Protocol and defined in RFC 768, UDP is an alternative protocol to the TCP/IP that runs on top of IP and is sometimes referred to as UDP/IP.
-Unlike TCP/IP, UDP does not divide each transmission into packets, which allows for a faster transmission.
-However,UDP does not provide error checking
+Short for User Datagram Protocol and defined in RFC 768, UDP is an alternative protocol to the TCP/IP that runs on top of IP and is sometimes referred to as UDP/IP.Unlike TCP/IP, UDP does not divide each transmission into packets, which allows for a faster transmission.However,UDP does not provide error checking.

 ## 5-Session layer: